Rise Up (Lazarus)

-"Rise Up (Lazarus)" is a song performed by American Christian country band Cain.
+"Rise Up (Lazarus)" is the debut single by American Christian country band Cain.
 The song impacted Christian radio in the United States on April 17, 2020, as the lead single and title track from their debut studio album, Rise Up (2021).
 The song was written by Ethan Hulse, Logan Cain, Madison Cain, Nick Schwarz, and Taylor Cain.
 Nick Schwarz produced the single.

 "Rise Up (Lazarus)" peaked at No. 4 on the US Hot Christian Songs chart.